Maryland Begins Planning for CMS AHEAD Model Implementation

 Nov.
 4, 2024

-Maryland is the first state to sign an agreement with CMS on the model, which will seek to promote healthcare transformation by improving population health and lowering costs across all payers
+Maryland has signed an agreement with CMS on the model, which will seek to improve population health and lower costs.

 Leaders from the state of Maryland and the Centers for Medicare and Medicaid Services recently held a ceremony for the state to sign its agreement to participate in the federal States Advancing All-Payer Equity Approaches and Development (AHEAD) Model.